-GOAL 1: Provide quality legal representation to our clients on all islands including the Departments of Education, Health, Human Services, the Office of the Public Guardian, and the Child Support Enforcement Agency.
+GOAL 1: Provide quality legal representation to our clients on all islands including the Departments of Education, Health, Human Services, the Office of the Public Guardian, and the Child senior deputies.

+Support Enforcement Agency.

-Action Plan 1: Train new deputies: on the job and by informal mentoring by senior deputies.
+Action Plan 1: Train new deputies: on the job and by informal mentoring by federally funded substantive trainings.